Kamianets-Podilskyi: Polish–Lithuanian Commonwealth (1699–1793)

 In 1699, the city was given back to Poland under King Augustus II the Strong according to the Treaty of Karlowitz.
 The fortress was continually enlarged and was regarded as the strongest in the Polish–Lithuanian Commonwealth.
 The preserved ruins of the fortress still contain the iron cannonballs stuck in them from various sieges.

 During this period, Bishop Dembowski, at the instigation of the Frankists, convened a public disputation at Kamieniec Podolski, in November 1757, and ordered all copies of the Talmud found in his bishopric to be confiscated and burned.
 Accounts of the Talmud burning differ—contemporary sources say that up to a thousand copies of the Talmud were destroyed, though other reports say only one copy was burned.
-Dembowski himself died days after the events, that a plague broke out, and that the local priests exhumed his body and cut the head off to prevent any further disaster.
+Dembowski himself died days after the events.
+A plague broke out and the local priests exhumed his body and cut the head off to prevent any further disaster.

 Russian rule (1793–1915)

 After the Second Partition of Poland in 1793, the city belonged to the Russian Empire, where it was the capital of the Podolia Governorate.
-The Russian Tsar Peter the Great, who visited the fortress twice, was impressed by its fortifications.
-One of the towers was used as a prison cell for Ustym Karmeliuk, a prominent peasant rebel leader of the early 19th century), who managed to escape from it three times.
+In the 19th century, city fortifications lost their importance due to the development of military technology, and the fortress was turned into a prison.
+One of the towers was used as a prison cell for Ustym Karmeliuk, a prominent peasant rebel leader of the early 19th century, who managed to escape from it three times.
 In 1798, Polish nobleman Antoni Żmijewski founded a Polish theater in the city.
 It was one of the oldest Polish theaters.
-In 1867 the Roman Catholic Diocese of Kamyanets-Podilskyi was abolished by the Russians authorities.
+In 1867 the Diocese of Kamianets-Podilskyi was abolished by the Russians authorities.
 It was re-established in 1918 by Pope Benedict XV.

 According to the Russian census of 1897, Kamianets-Podilskyi remained the largest city of Podolia with a population of 35,934.

+In 1906, the local society "Prosvita" was established in the city, thanks to its activities, the study of the Ukrainian language was introduced in primary and parish schools.
+On 1 July 1910, more than 48 percent of the city's residents were Jews.
+The city was located in the settlement zone that the Russian Empire had set aside for Jews.
 In 1914, a direct railway line linked the city to Proskurov.

-World War I and post-WWI tribulations